The Red Spectacles

 If you're familiar with the Kerberos universe (Jin-Ro), prepare yourself for a hearty surprise.
-Even though the film starts off normal enough (a 10-minute intro in color), once Oshii switches to faded sepia things get pretty weird.
-Oshii alternates between moody, stilted and atmospheric arthouse and crazy, unapologizing slapstick.
-The transitions between these two aspects are sharp and brisk, hardly announced and they're sure to upset quite a lot of people.
+Even though the film starts off normal enough (a 10-minute intro in color), once Oshii switches to faded sepia footage things get pretty weird.
+Oshii alternates between moody, stilted and atmospheric arthouse and crazy, unapologetic slapstick.
+The transitions between these two aspects are sharp and brisk, hardly announced, and they're sure to upset quite a lot of people.
 Then again, they also define and set this film apart from all the rest.

 The soundtrack is of course handled by Kenji Kawai, which results in a selection of very typical and unique theme tracks.
 All in all it's a very strong soundtrack, a very recognizable Kawai and Oshii collaboration that flows very well with the existing atmosphere.
 It's not Kawai's best, for that it lacks the power to truly add to the vibe coming from the visuals, but compared to scores in general this one is nothing to be ashamed about.

 It's not that easy to judge the abilities of the actors, as they were asked to switch between deadpan serious and over-the-top slapstick in mere seconds, but they all do a pretty commendable job.
 Shigeru Chiba (looking at times like Delon in Le Samourai) is a very strong and enigmatic lead, as for the secondary roles Machiko Washio is definitely the one that draws the most attention.
-A rather stern and serious-looking woman, though with surprising comedy potential.
-The style of acting won't be too everyone's liking, but it's clearly crucial to Oshii's overarching master plan.
+A rather stern and serious-looking woman, though displaying surprising comedy potential.
+The style of acting won't be to everyone's liking, but it's clearly crucial to Oshii's overarching master plan.